 Elias is known to have been sweethearts with a woman named Julia Beard -- the person for whom his little sister Julia Beard Martin was named -- and the relationship went as far as an engagement.
 (At least, she is described as his fiancée in family notes; it could be this was a polite way of saying he shacked up with her.)
 This relationship fell short of marriage, however.
-His one and only wife was Lavina Watson, whom he married 24 March 1874 in Martintown, the ceremony officiated by Green County Justice of the Peace Harvey B. Mack, who later in 1874 would officiate at the wedding of Elias’s sister Emma to Cullen Penny Brown.
+His one and only wife was Lavina Watson, whom he married 24 March 1874 in Martintown, the ceremony officiated by Green County Justice of the Peace Harvey B. Mack, a first cousin of Elias’s brother-in-law John Warner.
+(Harvey B. Mack later in 1874 would officiate at the wedding of Elias’s sister Emma to Cullen Penny Brown.)
 Lavina, a daughter of Thomas Watson and Mary (“Polly”) Lynch, had been born 29 March 1850 in Perry Township, Coshocton County, OH.
 Her name is misrendered in certain sources as Lovina, Luvina, and Lavinia.
 Also, in daily life she was known by the nickname Vinette.
 She was “Aunt Vine” to Elias’s nieces and nephews.
 The couple had two children, Blanche Bradford Martin and Robert Earle Martin.
 The latter was known mostly as Earle Martin.

 While Earle was still in gradeschool and Blanche only in her teens, Elias and Lavina appear to have become estranged and did not subsequently share a dwelling.
 Elias left for Colorado.
 Lavina did not.
 She may have stayed on the farm at first, but over time she moved into a house within the town of Winslow.
 She did not marry again.
 In fact, as near as can be determined, she and Elias never actually divorced, and there are indications they may not have been on wholly bad terms.
 Lavina kept the bond with her husband’s family active.
 (She is shown at the right sitting with her mother-in-law Hannah Strader Martin some time in the 1910s.)
 In about 1920 her health began to decline.
 She sold the Winslow home to Elias’s brother-in-law Elwood Bucher and took refuge with her sister Viola Smith in Monroe, Green County, WI.
 Lavina died at her sister’s home 9 February 1923 at the age of seventy-two.
 (Her former residence in Winslow in 1930 became the home of Elias’s grand nephew Leland Francis Hastings and his young family.)
 Another sign that she and Elias still “got along” to some degree is that the headstone of her grave at Saucerman Cemetery in Green County bears his name and death stats as well as hers.
 (However, his remains were never actually interred there.
 His name was probably carved on the headstone when it was first created, in anticipation that he would be laid to rest beside his wife.
 Then at some point his death month and year were added for the sake of completeness.
 According to multiple public documents, his body was buried in Colorado.)